mweel1/usa_high_level/civic-organizations/us-social-security/personal-profile/v2/index.md

 # Security

 The personal profile will be encrypted with an e-mail address and password where it can be recovered or changed.
-These keys can be provided to loved ones if you forget a password.
+These keys can be provided to trusted people if your forget your e-mail and password.

 A recover key is to to social security that will allow people to fill out a recovery form on social security where they will be e-mailed a link to set their password on their personal profile.